IvanMitov/basic-cms-task/README.md

 ## Refactoring suggestions

-1. Create "pages" folder and place there components which will be rendered by Router ( e.g "ProductsContainer", "UpdateFormContainer", "AddFormContainer" )
+1. Create "pages" folder and place there components which will be rendered from Router ( e.g "ProductsContainer", "UpdateFormContainer", "AddFormContainer" )
 2. Use TypeScript instead of PropTypes or in the extreme case write shapes for objects and arrays
-3. Refactor Class Components to Functional Components ( those which use Redux are class components )
+3. Refactor Class Components to Functional Components ( those which use Redux currently are class components )
 4. Use Redux hooks - useSelector, useDispatch instead of mapStateToProps
-5. Create reusable components for the form ( e.g <InputGroup /> by combining FormGroup, Label and Input)
+5. Could Use Redux Toolkit to reduce boilerplate and easily and safely mutate state in reducers
-6. Use library for the forms like "Formik"
+6. Create reusable components for the form ( e.g <InputGroup /> by combining FormGroup, Label and Input)
-7. Helper methods like "validators.js" is better to be in separate folder not in components
+7. Use library for the forms like "Formik"
-7. Use some stylings :)
+8. Helper methods like "validators.js" is better to be in separate folder ( e.g "helpers" ), not in components